malcolmkiano/swahili/docs/guide/05-functions.md

 ## Declaring Functions

-The keyword for building functions is `Shughuli`.
+The keyword for building functions is `shughuli`.

 A function definition/declaration consists of:

 - The name of the function
 - A list of parameters to the function, enclosed in the parentheses and separated by commas.
-- The swahili statements that define a function ,enclosed in curly brackets `{...}`
+- The swahili statements that define a function, enclosed in curly brackets `{...}`

 For Example: